 A prospect who’s ready to talk to an attorney is actually the minority.
-Most people need to see some proof that you can help (and get answers to their questions) before they even make a list of who to call.
+Most people need to see some proof that you can help (and get answers to their questions) before they even make a list of whom to call.

-Our final word of wisdom on this: be sure not to come on too strong with how impressive you are with all those serious-looking photos and formal writing, or your website will become more about you and less about solving the problems your prospects face.
+Our final word of wisdom on this: be certain not to come on too strong with how impressive you are with all those serious-looking photos and formal writing, or your website will become more about you and less about solving the problems your prospects face.

-But, again, some Bar associations nix the use of reviews in marketing.
+But, again, some local Bar associations will nix the use of reviews in legal marketing.
 There are some technical solutions to (ethically) get around this, including asking your Chicago web design agency to install a review site “badge” on your website with a real-time update of your ratings and number of reviews.

 For example, offer these prospects a checklist that will help them organize their personal injury cases.
-Try “Things You Must Know Before Talking To A Personal Injury Attorney” or something similar.
+Try “Things You Must Know Before Talking to a Personal Injury Attorney” or something similar.
 And then, make that checklist downloadable on your website.

-Say I’m your client.
+Say I’m your personal injury client.
 I’ve googled “how to choose the best personal injury lawyer” and found your site.
 I see your checklist for the top questions to ask an attorney, and I click to download.

 Then your website asks for my name and email address in exchange.